CamoCatX/camocatx.github.io/books/_posts/2021-09-30-think-and-grow-rich.md

 #### Author: Napoleon Hill
 #### Category: Personal Success Classic

+### Amazon Description:

-Think and Grow Rich - Over 80 Million Copies Sold
+"Think and Grow Rich - Over 80 Million Copies Sold

 This edition of Napoleon Hill's classic Think and Grow Rich is a reproduction of Napoleon Hill's personal copy of the first edition, the ONLY original version recommended by The Napoleon Hill Foundation, originally printed in March of 1937.